phpfunk/alfred-spotify-controls/README.md

 ### Creating a Radio Station from the current track
 Easy, just press the Hotkey command of `Option + Command + R` and the workflow will create a Spotify radio station from the current track playing.
 The Hotkey can be customized in the workflow to anything you would like.

+### Using automatic updates
+The auto-updater is baked just for this extension.
+It will ping Github and get the last 5 releases of this extension.
+You can easily press `Enter` to install a new version, or downgrade to an older version.
+If you would like to view the release first, simply `Control + Enter` to be taken directly to the release page on Github.
+Yep that's it.
+No more downloading squat from here.

 ## Contributors

 * [Jeff Johns](https://github.com/phpfunk)